OCHA-DAP/hdx-python-database/README.md

 [![Build Status](https://github.com/OCHA-DAP/hdx-python-database/workflows/build/badge.svg)](https://github.com/OCHA-DAP/hdx-python-database/actions?query=workflow%3Abuild) [![Coverage Status](https://coveralls.io/repos/github/OCHA-DAP/hdx-python-database/badge.svg?branch=master&ts=1)](https://coveralls.io/github/OCHA-DAP/hdx-python-database?branch=master)

 The HDX Python Database Library provides utilities for connecting to databases in a standardised way including through an ssh tunnel if needed.
 It is built on top of SQLAlchemy and simplifies its setup.
+Additional postgres functionality is available if this library is installed with:

+    pip install hdx-python-database[postgres]

 This library is part of the [Humanitarian Data Exchange](https://data.humdata.org/) (HDX) project.
 If you have